cosmos/cosmos-sdk/docs/ibc/custom.md

 ### Acknowledgements

-Modules must commit an acknowledgement upon receiving and processing a packet.
+Modules may commit an acknowledgement upon receiving and processing a packet in the case of synchronous packet processing.
+In the case where a packet is processed at some later point after the packet has been received (asynchronous execution), the acknowledgement will be written once the packet has been processed by the application which may be well after the packet receipt.

+NOTE: Most blockchain modules will want to use the synchronous execution model in which the module processes and writes the acknowledgement for a packet as soon as it has been received from the IBC module.

 This acknowledgement can then be relayed back to the original sender chain, which can take action depending on the contents of the acknowledgement.

 Just as packet data was opaque to IBC, acknowledgements are similarly opaque.
 Modules must pass and